-Recently working with one of my clients ECS Botanics, a Medicinal Cannabis and Hemp products manufacturer, I had to revisit one of my old blogs; Cultivation of Medicinal Cannabis vs Hemp, I highlighted the differences between the industrial hemp and medicinal cannabis industries – in particular, the fact that there was little-to-no crossover between the two (other than industrial hemp businesses being able to supply seeds to the medicinal cannabis industry).
+In one of my old blogs, Cultivation of Medicinal Cannabis vs Hemp, I highlighted the differences between the industrial hemp and medicinal cannabis industries – in particular, the fact that there was little-to-no crossover between the two (other than industrial hemp businesses being able to supply seeds to the medicinal cannabis industry).

 However, Professor John Skerritt has recently announced during the Australian Medicinal Cannabis Conference 2020, that the ODC have updated their security guidance and it affects both the industrial hemp and medicinal cannabis industries in a radically improved way.
 (As an aside, while everyone has been making a lot of noise about the interim decision to down-schedule low-dose CBD, I am far more excited about this!)